viamrobotics/docs/docs/program/sdks/resource-apis.md

 Method Name | Description |
 ----------- | ----------- |
-`DetectionsFromCamera` |  |
-`Detections`|  |
-`ClassificationsFromCamera` |  |
+`DetectionsFromCamera` | Get a list of detections in the next image given a camera and a detector. |
+`Detections`| Get a list of detections in the given image using the specified detector. |
+`ClassificationsFromCamera` | Get a list of classifications in the next image given a camera and a classifier. |
-`Classifications` |  |
+`Classifications` | Get a list of detections in the given image using the specified detector. |
-`ObjectPointClouds`|  |
+`ObjectPointClouds`| Returns a list of the 3D point cloud objects and associated metadata in the latest picture obtained from the specified 3D camera (using the specified segmenter). |
 <!--

 - [Frame System](/services/frame-system/#api)

-^^ Todo Tricky, might need explanation.
-Might be long WIP fully building out here as SLAM, MlModel, Vision client methods are most extensively documented in SDKs, and Sensors service is a bit murky.
-Could have tables linking to Go and Python SDK docs for now.
 -->

-## Additional Interfaces
+## Signaling APIs

 ### GPIO Pins